AgoraIO-Usecase/AgoraChat-UIKit-flutter/flutter_uikit_quickstart.md

 ```

 ## Test your app

+>On ios, if you see: The Swift pod `DKPhotoGallery` depends upon `SDWebImage`, which does not define modules.
+To opt into those targets generating module maps (which is necessary to import them from Swift when building as static libraries), you may set `use_modular_headers!` globally in your Podfile, or specify `:modular_headers => true` for particular dependencies.
+Add `use_modular_headers!` to the top of the `ios/Podfile` file.

 To validate the peer-to-peer messaging you have just integrated into your app using Agora Chat, perform the following operations to test the project: